The Complete Nanny Tax Guide

 That’s why we put together this Nanny Tax Guide to help you every step of the way.

-When You Need to Pay Nanny Taxes
+- Determining if You Need to Pay Nanny Taxes

 If you’re considered a household employer by the IRS, then you need to pay Social Security and Medicare taxes on your employee.
 Your share is 7.65 percent of their wages.
 Your employee’s share is also 7.65 percent, which you can choose to pay yourself or withhold from their wages.